BAMresearch/automatic-sem-image-segmentation/README.md

 Releases:
 -----------------
+  * **1.1.1**
+	Various small updates and bugfixes, and some new features (mainly for working with TEM images).
+For requirements, see requirements.txt in the subfolder.
+Tested on Windows 10, python 3.10.6, CUDA 11.2, cuDNN 8.1.0.
+	- Features were added for simulating fake masks that can help arranging particles in a way they are often found in TEM images.
+	- Option for using a dark particles on a bright background was added (as often found in brightfield TEM images).
+	- Some default parameters were changed.
+	- Several bugfixes:
+		* Spawning processes as a workaround for tensorflow not freeing GPU memory now works as intended
+		* Fixed a bug with loading models by specifying a path
+		* Fixed a bug with the learning rate scheduler for rate decay
   * **1.1.0**
     First major new release with various changes.
 For requirements, see requirements.txt in the subfolder.
 Tested on Windows 10, python 3.10.6, CUDA 11.2, cuDNN 8.1.0.
     - The code has been completely refactored and streamlined towards the most used applications.